OpenFAST/openfast/docs/source/user/hydrodyn/modeling_considerations.rst

 ------------
-Lumped loads at member ends (axial effects) are only calculated at user-specified joints, and not at joints HydroDyn may automatically create as part its solution process (see Section 7.5.2 for differences between the input-file discretization and the simulation discretization).
+Lumped loads at member ends (axial effects) are only calculated at user-specified joints, and not at joints HydroDyn may automatically create as part its solution process.
 For example, if you want axial effects at a marine-growth boundary, you must explicitly set a joint at that location.

+..
+TODO 7.5.2 is the theory section which does not yet exist.
+.. (see Section 7.5.2 for differences
+.. between the input-file discretization and the simulation
+.. discretization)

 Added Mass, Inertia, Buoyancy
 +++++++++++++++++++++++++++++